New (2025) Renault R5 Komfort 150 HP | Good price

 Expensive

 The cost of a pre-owned Renault R5 is determined by several factors.
-Key contributing elements include year, engine size and power, fuel economy of the car, how far the car has travelled and trim level.
+Key contributing elements include the year, engine size and performance, fuel consumption, how far the car has already travelled not to mention the vehicle's equipment variant.

-Renault R5 fuel types:
+Renault R5 fuel options:

 Popular alternatives to the Renault R5